HeadlessHorseless/bot/README.md

 - sometimes the bot is instead an anti bot bot (it switches around every now and then)
 - and 1 lucky bot account got upgraded to premium meaning potential micspam + chat spam
 - i also sometimes hop onto a bot account and start cheating a bit in tf2 (usually double tapping as scout)
+- The most successful bot so far is the new Radio Bot (recieved a few friend requests and comments bout the bot)